 Embracing your natural hair is a process.
-No, it’s not just about hair—it actually can be quite a complex personal journey that requires a lot of exploration and self-love.
-Societally imposed standards of “straight hair” being the single most beautiful hairstyle made me hate my natural hair for years.
+No, it’s not just about hair; it actually can be quite a complex personal journey that requires a lot of exploration and self-love.
+Societally imposed standards of “straight hair” being the most beautiful hairstyle made me hate my natural hair for years.
 I kept my roots concealed underneath long, wavy extensions because that’s what I thought was “acceptable.”
-Thankfully, I broke out of that limiting shell of insecurity and am learning to love my natural hair more and more with time.
+Thankfully, I broke out of that limiting shell of insecurity and am learning to love my natural hair more and more.

 There’s never been a better time than now to transition to natural hair.
-If you’re still perming or relaxing your roots, which is a harsh chemical treatment that processes your curls and makes them straight, I’m here to let you know you can revitalize your curls.
+If you’re still perming or relaxing your roots (a harsh chemical treatment that processes your curls and makes them straight), I’m here to let you know you can revitalize your curls.
 With the right products and a lot of TLC, your curls will revert to their natural state sooner than you think.
 We called on the top curl connoisseurs in the industry to fill us in on their tried-and-true products for transitioning to natural hair.
 Keep reading for the only natural-hair transitioning guide you’ll ever need.

 Grow Your Hair Out or Go for the Chop